 Commercial and Industrial Lighting Program

 Replace your 5-year or older lighting systems with high efficiency fluorescent lights or LED technology.
-TTD is more than doubling the normal cash rebate to $.32 per kilowatt-hour saved.
+TTD is offering a cash rebate of $.16* per kilowatt-hour saved.

 Connecticut Cool Choice Rebates

 Connecticut Municipal Utilities Cool Choice Program (Residential and Commercial) — Download and complete the form.
 Follow instructions on form for submitting.

 Connecticut Heat Pump Water Heater Rebate — Download and complete the form.
 Follow instructions on form for submitting.

 Connecticut Attic Insulation Rebate — Download and complete the form.
 Follow instructions on form for submitting.